benjaminramirezg/nlp_exercise/README.md

 $ conda activate nlp_exercise
 ```

 The first additional dependency is _FastText_.
-It will be used to perform language identification.
+It will be used to do language identification.
 It can be installed by running the script `scripts/install_fasttext.sh`.

 ```
 $ ./install_fasttext.sh